Departmental Action Teams

 Students are empowered to make meaningful decisions about their education and to impact departmental decision-making around undergraduate education.
 Faculty and staff actively seek out student input on the department on an ongoing basis.
 Students see themselves as having a say in how departmental decisions are made.
 There is continuous student involvement to meet the needs of the current student population.

 Department/DAT members use a shared vision to guide work aimed at achieving change.
-The process of developing the department’s/DAT’s vision includes a diversity of relevant stakeholders.
+The process of developing the department’s/DAT’s vision includes a variety of relevant stakeholders.
 Focusing work around outcomes of the long-term vision, rather than immediate problems, allows the group to be more creative, cooperative, and flexible.

 The department/DAT collects multiple forms of evidence about undergraduate education (e.g., institutional data, research literature) on an ongoing basis.
 Department/DAT members actively identify and avoid bias in interpreting data by: distinguishing observation from inference, developing multiple interpretations of the same data set, considering both systemic and explanatory factors, and working toward individuals’ cultural proficiency and sense of others.
 These interpretations drive decision-making, rather than personal preferences or idiosyncratic anecdotes.